 Code Style Guide¶

-This guide outlines the coding standards and style guidelines for the FatPy project.
+This guide defines coding standards and style to ensure readable and consistent code for FatPy project.

 General Principles¶

-- Readability - Code should be easy to read and understand
+- Readability - Code should be easy to read and to understand

 - Consistency - Follow established patterns and conventions